realcopacetic/skin.copacetic/README.md

 - Changed folder structure of secondary fontset to avoid '+' for Linux **resource.fonts.copacetic v1.0.4 required** https://github.com/realcopacetic/resource.fonts.copacetic/issues/2
 - Added support for Simplified Chinese (Inter + Notos Sans SC) **resource.fonts.copacetic v1.0.4 required** https://github.com/realcopacetic/resource.fonts.copacetic/issues/3
 - New BFI studio flag
 - Fixed logic of actor credits widget, so that it will display even if they only have 1 credit that is NOT the item currently being viewed.
+- New studio flags for American International Pictures (AIP), Shudder, Toho, Filmnation, New World Pictures, The Ladd Company, Hammer, Animax as per request from @"loki00" https://forum.kodi.tv/showthread.php?tid=373114&page=10#:~:text=Warning%20Level%3A%200%25-,%23145,-2024%2D03%2D12

 Still to do: